adiehl96/adiehl96.github.io/_pages/about.md

 I am a final year master student in artificial intelligence with in the cognitive computing track at Radboud University.

 #### Interests
-Topics that intrigue me include, but are not limited to neuromorphic computing, distributed algorithms, reinforcement learning and computer vision.
+Topics that intrigue me include, but are not limited to
+* neuromorphic computing
+* distributed algorithms
+* reinforcement learning
+* computer vision.